trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 ### Display all minted bottles

-1. Replace the `"//TODO"` keyword with this template
+1. Replace the `"//TODO"` keyword with this template:

 ```html
     <Box sx={{ width: "70vw" }}>